Skip to Main Content

 Rivington Street After Dark

 Shoreditch's bar scene has gone through several distinct cycles since the early 2000s: raw creative energy, followed by commercial saturation, followed by a thinning of the field into a smaller group of operators who survived on quality rather than hype.
 Callooh Callay, at 65 Rivington Street, belongs to that survivor cohort.
 The address sits on one of East London's more consequential bar streets, where the density of options makes longevity the most credible signal of quality.
-Opening on an evening between Monday and Thursday, you'll find the room running on a rhythm that suggests a crowd that knows the program, not one discovering it for the first time.
+Open from 18:00 daily, with later hours on Friday and Saturday, the room runs on a rhythm that suggests a crowd that knows the program, not one discovering it for the first time.

 The bar's reference point is Lewis Carroll, which in lesser hands would produce a gimmick.
 Here it has shaped an approach to cocktail design that favours playfulness backed by technique: a useful discipline that separates the concept from novelty.
 What keeps regulars coming back is not the theme but the execution underneath it, the sense that the irreverence is earned rather than decorative.